Bystander and key witness Donald Williams still reckoning with George Floyd's death

 Soon thereafter, Nelson asked, "It's fair to say you grew angrier and angrier?"

-"No, I grew professional and professional," said Williams.
+"No, I grew professional and professional," Williams said.
 "I stayed in my body.
 You can't paint me out to be angry."

 He told the Star Tribune that the defense's tactic was "disgusting."
 Williams was also prepared for it.
 He had been labeled that way his whole life: as an angry Black child, angry Black teen, angry Black man, and angry Black father.